 It's all in the Mind

-Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention in a positive manner on the task of preparing for and participating in competition.
+Brian Mackenzie explains the techniques that will allow an athlete to relax and to focus their attention positively on the task of preparing for and participating in a competition.

 The increased stress of competitions can cause athletes to react both physically and mentally in a manner, which can negatively affect their performance abilities.
-They may become tense, their heart rates race, they break into a cold sweat, they worry about the outcome of the competition, they find it hard to concentrate on the task in hand.
-This has led coaches to take an increasing interest in the field of sport psychology and in particular in the area of competitive anxiety.
-That interest has focused on techniques which athletes can use in the competitive situation to maintain control and optimise their performance.
-Once learned, these techniques allow the athlete to relax and to focus his/her attention in a positive manner on the task of preparing for and participating in competition.
+They may become tense, their heart rates race, they break into a cold sweat, worry about the outcome of the competition, find it hard to concentrate on the task at hand.
+This has led coaches to take an increasing interest in the field of sports psychology and in particular in the area of competitive anxiety.
+That interest has focused on techniques that athletes can use in the competitive situation to maintain control and optimise their performance.
+Once learned, these techniques allow the athlete to relax and to focus his/her attention positively on the task of preparing for and participating in a competition.

-This is the mental quality to focus on the task in hand.
-If the athlete lacks concentration then their athletic abilities will not be effectively or efficiently applied to the task.
+This is the mental quality to focus on the task at hand.
+If the athlete lacks concentration, then their athletic abilities will not be effectively or efficiently applied to the task.
 Research has identified the following types of attention focus:

 The demand for concentration varies with the sport:

 Strategies to improve concentration are very personal.
 One way to maintain focus is to set process goals for each session or competition.
-The athlete will have an overall goal for which the athlete will identify a number of process goals which help focus on specific aspects of the task.
-For each of these goals the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal) e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth and to drive with the elbows - trigger word could be "technique"
+The athlete will have an overall goal for which the athlete will identify several process goals which help focus on specific aspects of the task.
+For each of these goals, the athlete can use a trigger word (a word which instantly refocuses the athlete's concentration to the goal), e.g. sprinting technique requires the athlete to focus on being tall, relaxed, smooth, and to drive with the elbows - trigger word could be "technique".

-Athletes will develop a routine for competition which may include the night before, the morning, pre competition, competition and post competition routines.
-If these routines are appropriately structured then they can prove a useful aid to concentration.
+Athletes will develop a routine for a competition which may include the night before, the morning, pre-competition, competition, and post-competition routines.
+If these routines are appropriately structured, then they can prove a useful aid to concentration.

 Confidence results from the comparison an athlete makes between the goal and their ability.
 The athlete will have self-confidence if they believe they can achieve their goal.
 (Comes back to a quote of mine - "You only achieve what you believe").

 Identifying when an athlete feels a particular emotion and understanding the reason for the feelings is an important stage of helping an athlete gain emotional control.
-An athlete's ability to maintain control of their emotions in the face of adversity and remain positive is essential to successful performance.
-Two emotions which are often associated with poor performance are anxiety and anger.
+An athlete's ability to maintain control of their feelings in the face of adversity and remain positive is essential to successful performance.
+Two emotions that are often associated with poor performance are anxiety and anger.

 Anxiety comes in two forms - Physical (butterflies, sweating, nausea, needing the toilet) and Mental (worry, negative thoughts, confusion, lack of concentration).
 Relaxation is a technique that can be used to reduce anxiety.

-When an athlete becomes angry the cause of the anger often becomes the focus of attention.
-This then leads to a lack of concentration on the task at hand, performance deteriorates, self confidence in ability is lost which fuels the anger - a slippery slope to failure.
+When an athlete becomes angry, the cause of anger often becomes the focus of attention.
+This then leads to a lack of concentration on the task at hand, performance deteriorates, self-confidence in ability is lost, which fuels the anger - a slippery slope to failure.

 The way forward

-If I were to choose one of the 4C's to initially focus on then it would be self-confidence.
-In my role as a coach I find that my athletes are very highly motivated and so they tend to posses high levels of commitment and concentration and good levels of control.
+If I were to choose one of the 4C's to focus on initially, then it would be self-confidence.
+In my role as a coach, I find that my athletes are very highly motivated and so they tend to possess high levels of commitment and concentration and adequate levels of control.
 This article has been in the context of developing the athlete's mental approach and how their performance can be improved through an analysis of the 4C's.
 Coaches, you may find it very beneficial to apply the 4C's to your role as a coach.